-This past week I saw someone who I met with regularly around that same time.
-He told me I'd been "right" about many things we'd discussed.
-Later as I was writing in my journal about how gratifying our conversation had been to my ego, I glanced up and saw "...Road.." on my bookshelf.
+This past week I saw someone who I met with regularly in 2006.
+This person told me I'd been "right" about many things we'd discussed ten years ago.
+Later as I was writing in my journal about how gratifying that conversation had been for my ego, I glanced up and saw "...Road.." on my bookshelf.
 I stopped writing and read a few pages, as I have many times before.
-I suddenly realized how un-important it was that this person thought I'd been "right".
-I also knew it was no coincidence that "...Road.." was right there in front of me that moment as I was journalling about both our recent conversation and our earlier time together.
+And I suddenly realized how un-important it was that this person thought I'd been "right".
+I also knew it was no coincidence that "...Road.." was right there in front of me that moment as I was journalling about both our recent conversation as well as that earlier time we'd spent together.